gscontras/ESSLLI-2016/chapters/1-introduction.md

 <img src="../images/rsa_scene.pdf" alt="Fig. 2: Example referential communication scenario from Frank & Goodman (2012).
 Speakers choose a single word, $$u$$, to signal an object, $$s$$." style="width: 400px;"/>
 <center>Fig. 2: Example referential communication scenario from Frank and Goodman.
 Speakers choose a single word, <i>u</i>, to signal an object, <i>s</i>.</center>

 Suppose a speaker wants to signal an object, but only has a single word with which to do so.
-Applying the RSA model schematized in Fig. 1 to the communication scenario in Fig. 2, the speaker $$S_{1}$$ chooses a word $$u$$ to best signal an object $$s$$ to a literal listener $$L_{0}$$, who interprets $$u$$ in proportion to the prior probability of naming objects in the scenario (i.e., to an object’s salience, P(s)).
+Applying the RSA model schematized in Fig. 1 to the communication scenario in Fig. 2, the speaker $$S_{1}$$ chooses a word $$u$$ to best signal an object $$s$$ to a literal listener $$L_{0}$$, who interprets $$u$$ in proportion to the prior probability of naming objects in the scenario (i.e., to an object’s salience, $$P(s)$$).
 The pragmatic listener $$L_{1}$$ reasons about the speaker’s reasoning, and interprets $$u$$ accordingly.
 By formalizing the contributions of salience and efficiency, the RSA framework provides an information-theoretic definition of informativeness in pragmatic inference. <!-- This definition will prove crucial in understanding the contribution of contextual pre- dictability of collective properties in the interpretation of plural predication. -->

 ~~~~
 // Here is the code from the Frank and Goodman RSA model